njtierney/rmd4sci/README.md

 # Rmarkdown for Scientists

-This is a book that was initially developed as a 3 hour workshop on how to use RMarkdown.
-It covers the following topics:
+This is a book on rmarkdown, aimed for scientists.
+It was initially developed as a 3 hour workshop, but is now developed into a resource that will grow and change over time as a **living book**.

+This book aims to teach the following:

-- Creating your own R Markdown document
+- Getting started with your own R Markdown document
+- Improve workflow:
+  - With rstudio projects
+  - Using keyboard shortcuts
+- Export your R Markdown document to PDF, HTML, and Microsoft Word
+- Better manage figures and tables
-- Creating figures and tables that you can update with your data
+    - Reference figures and tables in text so that they dynamically update
+    - Create captions for figures and tables
-- Changing the size and type of your figures
+    - Change the size and type of figures
+    - Save the figures to disk when creating an rmarkdown document
+- Manage bibliographies
-- Creating captions for your figures, and referencing them in text
+  - Cite articles in text
-- Exporting your R Markdown document to PDF, HTML, and Microsoft Word
-- Using keyboard shortcuts to improve workflow
+  - generate bibliographies
-- Citing research articles and generating a bibliography
+  - hange bibliography styles
-- Debugging and handle common errors
+- Debug and handle common errors with rmarkdown

-It is a work in progress, __a living book__, so to speak.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.